The College of St. Scholastica

 Kevin Quarmby, PhD

-Dr. Kevin A. Quarmby, Rose Warner Professor and Associate Professor of English in the School of Arts and Sciences, is a Shakespeare scholar specializing in Shakespeare and social justice, Shakespeare and performance, and global Shakespeare studies.
+Dr. Kevin A. Quarmby, Associate Professor and Rose Warner Endowed Professor of English in the School of Arts and Sciences, is a Shakespeare scholar specializing in Shakespeare and social justice, Shakespeare and performance, and global Shakespeare studies.
 Prior to his academic career, he was a professional stage, television, and film actor.

 Dr. Quarmby was awarded a PhD in English (Shakespeare and Early Modern Drama) by King's College, University of London, and is a Fellow of the Royal Society of Arts.
 He won the King's College 'Inglis Prize' and gained full Arts and Humanities Research Council funding for his doctoral research.
 During his graduate studies, he taught English Renaissance Literature at King's College London, followed by University of Notre Dame, St. Lawrence University, and University of California courses, all for their London study-abroad experiences.